GracesGames/SpaceShooter2DKit/docs/index.md

 The template is created using Blueprints and allows easy customization.

-Project will be maintained, so feel free to get in touch to suggest changes, features or anything else.
+The project will be maintained, so feel free to get in touch to suggest changes, features or anything else.

 __Features include:__